-9. Digital travel platform - NIMBLE, an innovative online MaaS facility for personalised, integrated travel information and ticketing, is being developed by Metrobus and supported through the CGP with plans to pilot on Manor Royal.
+9. Digital travel platform - NIMBLE, an innovative online MaaS facility for personalised, integrated travel information and ticketing, is being developed by Metrobus and supported through the Crawley Growth Programme.

-10. Business travel planning - digital technology has enabled changing workplace practices.
+10. Business travel planning - Digital technology has enabled changing workplace practices.
 This means greater flexibility in working hours, home working, journey sharing and managing deliveries, as well as public transport information.
-Personal travel planning as well as incentives and constraints designed with the business can enable their staff to choose sustainable travel.
+Personal travel planning as well as incentives and constraints designed with businesses can enable their staff to choose sustainable travel.